-To arrive, departure, delay, destination, tour guide, map, to visit, reservation, sightseeing, business trip, book, accommodation, backpacking, Appropriate Clothing, currency, money exchange, Security Checkpoint, landing.
+To arrive, departure, delay, destination, tour guide, map, to visit, reservation, sightseeing, business trip, book, accommodation, backpacking, appropriate clothing, currency, money exchange, security checkpoint, landing.

 Did you know?

 Journey: A journey refers to the distance we travel from a particular place to another one.
 A journey could be a long journey in which we travel a really long distance while a short journey refers to our travelling from one place to another one and distance is short.
 When you visit a relative’s house in another city, this can be a journey.
-You journey to your office or university every day.
+Your journey to your office or university every day.
 This is a short and regular journey.

 Travel: Travel means going from one to another place.
 We travel to a local museum, travel to another city country or even to another country.

 Trip: Trip usually refers to a short journey to a place for a certain purpose.
 The purpose could be for personal, business or pleasure.
 People go on a trip to visit a historic place, to enjoy a special occasion like marriage anniversary in a different city, take a boat trip in the evening or go to a business trip to attend a conference.